Best Time to Visit Mount Rainier: Will the Mountain Be Out?

 • Rampart Ridge Loop (Longmire): Hike this moderate loop trail clockwise for views of Eagle Peak and Rainier on clear days.

-• Eagle Peak Trail (Longmire): A steep trail with varied terrain that provides panoramic views of the Tatoosh Range and the south face of Rainier.
+• Eagle Peak Trail (Longmire): A steep trail that shines this time of year featuring panoramic views of the Tatoosh Range and the south face of Rainier.

 • Shriner Peak Trail (Ohanapecosh): Your reward for this steep, strenuous hike is spectacular views of Rainier, Adams, Hood, and St Helens.